Audio version of the article

 - A hacker gains unauthorized access to information stored in the system by performing a brute force password guessing attack.
-They use the information to commit identity fraud that leads to an investigation by the Privacy Commissioner, and reputational damage to the Organization.
+They use the information to commit identity fraud that leads to an investigation by the Privacy Commissioner, and reputation damage to the Organization.
 The attack is successful because the system does not enforce strong passwords or account lockout policies and does not log failed login attempts.

 Once the risk description has been defined and documented consideration should be given to the risk drivers.
 Capturing the risk drivers is useful when identifying and selecting controls to manage the risk.
 The business and technical context normally inform the risk drivers, for example, a risk may only exist because the information system is Internet-facing.
 It is important to also note that there may be multiple risk drivers related to risk.
-The following provides some example risk drivers:

 Although the risk statement captures the consequences (i.e., the effect on objectives) of the risk eventuating it is useful to document them separately as well.
 The consequences should be stated in business not technical terms.
 For example:

-- Reputational damage to the Organization;
+- Reputation damage to the Organization;

 - IN CONFIDENCE information is disclosed to an unauthorized party;